List of As Told by Ginger characters: Ginger Foutley

-Ginger Foutley is an average 12-year-old girl, ginger haired and the main protagonist in the series.
+Ginger Foutley is an average 12-year-old girl, ginger haired and the titular main protagonist in the series.
 She was not considered "popular" until Courtney Gripling, the stereotypical "school diva", decided to befriend her.
 Through Ginger, Courtney is able to view how the world works outside of the popular clique.
 However, Courtney's "right-hand woman", Miranda Killgallen, becomes increasingly jealous of Courtney and Ginger's relationship, and stops at nothing to relegate Ginger to her previous role of geek.
 Aside from Courtney, Ginger has a group of loyal friends (Dodie Bishop and Macie Lightfoot), who are nearly always ready to back her up.

-At home, Ginger's mother Lois, a nurse, attempts to give Ginger advice for the majority of her situations, but, as Ginger is often too embarrassed to listen to her mother's reasoning, she ends up learning from her own mistakes much of the time.
+At home, Ginger's mother Lois, a nurse, attempts to give Ginger advice for the majority of her situations, but, as Ginger is often seen too embarrassed to listen to her mother's reasoning, she ends up learning from her own mistakes much of the time.

 Ginger's younger brother, fourth-grader Carl, often attempts to use Ginger as a test subject for his experiments and twisted schemes.
-However, he has tried this so much that Ginger can usually tell that he is up to something, and refuses to comply.
+However, he has tried this so much that Ginger can usually tell that he is up to something suspicious, and refuses to comply.

 Early on in the series, Ginger did not know much about her father, who left the family shortly after Carl was born.
 In Hello Stranger, she invited him to her poetry reading at school.
 Although he did not respond to the invitation, Ginger was convinced he would show anyway, and thus, was devastated when he didn't.
 In An "Even-Steven" Holiday Special (the title of which refers to Ginger being torn between how to celebrate Christmas and Chanukah at the same time after learning that she is one-quarter Jewish), Jonas returns to the family briefly after seeing Carl playing Santa Claus on the street.
-Though never having officially found his way back into the family, Jonas became more of an installation in the show, appearing at various intervals to give Ginger fatherly advice.
+Though never having officially found his way back into the family, Jonas became more of an installation in the show, appearing at various intervals to give Ginger his fatherly advice to her.